JianfengFD/Collective-Rouse-Model/README.md

-# Modified-Rouse-Model
+# Collective-Rouse-Model
-This project aims to fit the experimental $G'-\omega,G''-\omega$ curves for a given molecular weight and subsequently predict these curves for other molecular weights using a modified Rouse model proposed in our forthcoming publication.
+This project aims to fit the experimental $G'-\omega,G''-\omega$ curves for a given molecular weight and subsequently predict these curves for other molecular weights using a collective Rouse model (CRM) proposed in our forthcoming publication.

 ### Prerequisites